SubNader/blog/about.md

 Prior to that I was an intern at IBM's Client Innovation Center, as well as an undergraduate researcher at [Alexandria University](https://en.wikipedia.org/wiki/Alexandria_University), where I did some research on scalable analytics.

-I speak English, Arabic and (a little) German.
+I speak English, Arabic and German.

 You can find my resume [here](/NaderElsharkawyResume.pdf) and my PGP public key [here](/NaderElsharkawy.pgp).